Trail Sections — Stagecoach Trail

 Bukolt Park (west), Zenoff Park (east)

-The Stagecoach Trail spans from Bukolt Park (southwest) to Zenoff Park (east) along quiet neighborhood roadways.
-It provides stunning views of the expansive Wisconsin River Flowage north of Stevens Point.
-Old Wausau Road has extended shoulders for biking.
+The Stagecoach Trail spans from Bukolt Park (southwest) to Zenoff Park (east) along Old Wausau Road and Dubay Avenue.
+The Old Wausau Road section provides stunning views of the expansive Wisconsin River Flowage north of Stevens Point.
+Please use caution on this part of the trail as you will be sharing the road with motor vehicles.

 Stagecoach Trail